arsenetar/dupeguru/docs/data_flow.md

     DG-->>UI: Broadcast results_changed / Refresh ResultWindow
 ```

-### Phase 1: Collection & Lazy Loading
+### Phase 1: Streamed Collection & Lazy Loading
 - [Directories.get_files()](file:///Users/tinle/src/tinle/opensource/dupeguru/core/directories.py#L125) recursively crawls the filesystem under the target directories.
 - It skips `EXCLUDED` subfolders.
-- Files are collected as lazy-loading instances of [File](file:///Users/tinle/src/tinle/opensource/dupeguru/core/fs.py#L202) (or `MusicFile`/`Photo` depending on the active edition).
-No file content is read at this stage.
+- **Memory Optimization:** During Content scans with caching enabled, the directory crawler runs as a generator directly populating the cache DB in $O(1)$ memory instead of eagerly loading all discovered file objects into a Python list.

-### Phase 2: SQLite Metadata Cache Hook
+### Phase 2: SQLite Metadata Cache & Batching
 - The scanner iterates over files to check sizes and modification times.
 - If a property like `digest` or `digest_partial` is accessed, Python's `__getattribute__` triggers `_read_info()`.
 - `_read_info()` queries [FilesDB](file:///Users/tinle/src/tinle/opensource/dupeguru/core/fs.py#L100) using the file's path, size, and modification time (`st_mtime_ns`):
   - **Cache Hit**: Returns the cached digest.
 No disk read is performed.
   - **Cache Miss**: Reads the file and calculates the digest.
 The new digest is written back to `hash_cache.db`.
+- **Candidate Size Index & Batching:**
+  - Files are processed in size-based batches of `2000` size groups.
+  - SQLite uses index `idx_files_size` on the `size` column of the `files` table to instantly lookup size groups and fetch batch files without scanning the entire database.
+  - `gc.collect()` is run after each size batch to immediately free RAM.
 - **Digests used**:
   - `digest_partial`: Hashed value of the first 16KB of the file at a 16KB offset.
   - `digest`: Full file hash (used for smaller files).